 During this vertical oscillation, the body moves forward compared to its original horizontal position over a distance that depends on the forward component of thrust.
 The instantaneous horizontal speed can be derived using a method similar to vertical speed, but it considers only thrust and drag (see supplementary material for more details).
 Then, another sequence begins.
 The model computes the thrust force needed to propel the body (which is constrained by body size), the horizontal distance covered, the speed and the associated energetic cost that maximizes the probability to capture a prey, and the net energy gain from its consumption.
 Predicted speeds fit data well (Fig 1).
 Both predator and prey follow the same rules, with the difference that the prey only maximizes its probability to escape predation.

 Predation on a given prey requires first its encounter, followed by capture and finally handling.
 Encounter rate is determined by the speeds of the predator and prey calculated in the model (see above), and then used in a formula according to (Rothschild and Osborn, (1988).
 The relative speed between the predator and the prey calculated at the time of capture also determines the probability of capture (and therefore the total time for searching a prey that leads to a successful capture), and time for capture.
 Search time (ts) represents the time needed by a predator to contact a prey that leads to a successful capture (e.g., if the capture probability is 0.5, then the predator needs to contact a prey twice on average to successfully capture it).
 Capture time (tc) is the time needed to move towards a prey and seize it.
-Last, handling time (th) is the time needed to consume and digest the prey (handling time is the only component in the model of the functional response that is independent of physical factors).
+Last, handling time (th) is the time needed to consume and digest the prey.
+Handling time is the only component in the model of the functional response that is independent of the mechanical factors mentioned above, although it may vary with other physical factors such as temperature (Rall et al., 2012).
 The functional response (f(N)) is defined as the inverse of the time needed for searching, capturing and handling one unit of prey of abundance N. The function may be written as follows (see supplementary material)